 11. Cornish Horizons Photo Competition

-With a global pandemic hitting tourist destinations pretty hard, it’s a challenge thinking of ways to promote those businesses.
-If you’re in that situation, you can use Cornish Horizons’s campaign as inspiration.
+With a global pandemic hitting tourist destinations pretty hard, it’s a challenge to think of ways to promote those businesses.
+You can use Cornish Horizons’s campaign as inspiration if you’re in that situation.

 They ran a photo contest asking participants to share a photo of their adventures with the company, using the #mycornishhorizon hashtag.
 Users also had to mention which of the brand’s properties they stayed in.